Food Safety at Home

 Think you have a food illness?

-Call your local health department if you think you got sick from food you ate in a restaurant or other food seller.
+Call your local health department if you think you got sick from food you ate in a restaurant or another food seller.